CK200/Workindia/README.md

 # Workindia
-Password Keeper/Manager App -
-Statement for Candidates:
-Below is the problem statement for your project.
-Your task is to create an API that supports project requirements.
-You have 3 hours to develop the API.
-You are free to use google to find solutions, however, copying an existing project is not allowed.
-At the end of the 3 hour time period, you will be given get 15 minutes to do your submission on Google Form & to push your project in a
-GitHub repository, submission form: https://forms.gle/PqfNAakDWgz146BJ8 Your API submission will be evaluated by our team and a result will be published at 11:30 AM on the same day.
-No need to create the session, authenticate using user_id No need to apply JWT or any token for authentication, simply use user_id to authenticate What is the project?
 A web application that keeps a record of users' passwords.
 Users can log into the panel to see the username and passwords of websites they have saved.
 Requirements: